CombineSlayer24/Black-Mesa-Character-Expansion-SNPC/.github/ISSUE_TEMPLATE/bug_report.md

 NOTE: *Github version of VJ Base is the more up-to-date version, as it's constantly getting updated, rather than the workshop version that has the complete stable version.*

 # Description
-*Write a full detailed description of the bug that you encountered.
-A full depth detail of the bug will greatly help me.*

 # Steps to reproduce
-*Add steps with a number value (step 1, step 2) to help me replicate the bug*